 Looking for a rainy day project for plant lovers of all ages?
 Follow this guide and learn how to make a succulent terrarium.
 This is a great downtime project for those days when you want to get your hands dirty but you’ve already repotted all of your plants 🤗 These whimsical little worlds make inviting centerpieces for any space, and are beautiful gifts for the plant lovers in your life.

 Succulents and cacti are ideal plants for terrariums because they grow slowly and require very little care to thrive.
 All they need is direct sunlight, a bit of potting soil, and a teensy bit of moisture to survive.
-In this post, we’ll walk you through how to make a terrarium with succulents, plus some simple guidance to help you keep your succulents happy in their new home.
+In this post, we’ll walk you through how to make a terrarium with succulents, plus some simple guidance to help you keep your succulents happy in your new home.

 On the magical side of things… succulent terrariums are like glass fairy gardens for your home!
 You can add any decorative elements you like to your terrarium, from a special rock to ceramic cups and found objects.
 The possibilities are truly endless.
 Let’s get started!